mplastow/erdos-problem/README.md

 **Update:** `visible_point_grid.py` now uses the prime and semiprime caches described below and features
 * highlighting of semiprime "avenues" and "streets"
 * on-hover coordinate labels

+**Usage:**

+1. Specify the min and max coordinates for the x- and y-axes in the grid.
+These variables are labeled with an `# EDIT HERE:` comment.
+2. Specify a number to generate primes and semiprimes up to for the cache if the default of 1 million is too small.
+3. Run the script to view the grid.

 #### Update: Prime generation has been improved
 The `sympy` package is now used to generate primes much faster than `primePy`.
 I'm able to generate primes up to 100 million in less than 2 minutes on my machine.